artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 I'd like to show you how to make a change appear instantly.
 In your iOS Simulator, perform a shake gesture (<code>cmd + ctrl + z</code>) and in the React Native debug menu, hit "Enable Hot Reloading".
 It will trigger a reload of all your JS code again.

 Now you can go into your text editor and change some of the words inside `index.ios.js` - those changes will be reflected almost instantly.
 You can do this for almost anything, almost anywhere.
 We've been working [on Emission][emission] for over a year, and this is still close to instant in every part of the codebase.

+One of the key changes here is that React Native will occasionally make you wait a bit longer (parsing all of the JavaScript) in exchange for very often giving you sub-second changes reflected on screen.
+This is an incredibly positive change from 9 seconds per iteration from my blank native app.

+This substantially changes how easily I can focus on my work in React Native, and how effortlessly I can experiment with code.
+It makes me feel really productive, and makes pairing a joy.

 If you'd like to go through a tutorial from this point, I'd recommend these: